Commissar: Political commissar

 In the Red Army, a political commissar was a high-ranking functionary at a military headquarters who held coequal rank and authority with the military commander of the unit.
 The Bolshevik Party established political commissars in 1918 to control and improve morale in the military forces.
 Commissars were in charge of communist political propaganda and indoctrinating the public with communist ideology.
 From 1917 the Bolshevik administration, like the Provisional Government before it, relied on experienced (ex-Tsarist) army-officers whose loyalty it distrusted.
 Trotsky summarised the solution to the issue: "We took a military specialist and we put on his right hand and on his left a commissar [...]."

 During the early stages of the usage of commissars, no military order might be issued which did not have the prior approval of both the commander and the commissar.

 Many lower-level political officers never received the same military training as commanding officers.
 Prior to becoming a commissar an individual had to be registered as a communist for a minimum of three years and had to attend specific political institutions, many of which never offered any military-oriented training.

 Following the problems encountered in 1941 with dual commanders in units, commissars and other political officers were removed from direct command-roles.
 Political officers were then more directly tasked with morale- and regulation-based goals.
 A political officer's classification changed to the form of a "Deputy for Political Matters" in 1942.
 The specific position of "Commissar" itself survived only at regimental and front levels, where the Commissars formed the Military Councils with their corresponding military commanders.

 Other Communist-bloc militaries also adopted systems of using political commissars.
 Mulvenon and Yang (2002) report that the role of the political commissar in the People's Liberation Army (PLA) of China has become one resembling that of an HR specialist.

 Military commissar

-The voenkom (военком), translated as war commissar, is the head of a military commissariat — a regional office that conscripts men for military service, executes plans for military mobilization and maintains records on military reserves.
+The voenkom (военком), translated as war commissar, is the head of a military commissariat — a regional office that conscripts people for military service, executes plans for military mobilization and maintains records on military reserves.